SpheroGlass/SpheroGlassAR/README.md

 Pairing your Sphero and Google Glass via bluetooth:

-* Use Bluetooth Manager to pair Glass with Sphero
+* Use Bluetooth Manager for Glass to pair Glass with Sphero
 * Install it from: https://github.com/DDRBoxman/Bluetooth-Manager-for-Glass